 Descriptions of the most common treatment options for bile duct cancer are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Surgery is the removal of the tumor and surrounding tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Learn more about cancer surgery .

-Due to the location and sensitivity of the bile duct area, surgery for bile duct cancer can be difficult.
-And, it has limitations based on how large the tumor is and where it has spread (see the Stages section ).
+Surgery for bile duct cancer can be difficult because of the location and sensitivity of the bile duct area.
+And it has limitations based on how large the tumor is and where it has spread (see the Stages section ).
 For instance, metastatic cancer cannot be completely removed surgically, and additional treatment will be necessary.

 Common surgical treatment options for bile duct include:

 Surgical removal of the bile duct.
-If the tumor has not spread beyond the bile duct, removing the organ surgically may be the recommended treatment.
-Lymph nodes (tiny, bean-shaped organs that help fight infection) may also be removed during the surgery and checked for cancer.
+If the tumor has not spread beyond the bile duct, the recommended treatment may involve removing the organ surgically.
+Lymph nodes may also be removed during the surgery and checked for cancer.
+Lymph nodes are tiny, bean-shaped organs that help fight infection.

 Partial hepatectomy.
 If the cancer is near the liver, the surgeon will remove part of the liver.
 The remaining section of liver takes over the functions of the entire liver and can, in some cases, regrow to its normal size within a few weeks.

 Whipple procedure.
-If the cancer is near the pancreas, this surgery may be recommended.
-This is an extensive operation where the surgeon removes part or all of the pancreas and part of the small intestine, bile duct, and stomach, and then reconnects the digestive tract and biliary system.
-An experienced surgeon should perform this procedure.
+If the cancer is near the pancreas, this type of surgery may be recommended.
+It is an extensive operation in which the surgeon removes part or all of the pancreas and part of the small intestine, bile duct, and stomach.
+The surgeon then reconnects the digestive tract and biliary system.
 To maintain the flow of bile, the remaining part of the bile duct is connected to the small intestine.
-About 5% to 10% of people do not survive this complicated operation; others (25% to 45%) have serious complications, such as bleeding, infection, or leaking of bile or pancreatic juices.
+About 5% to 10% of people do not survive this complicated operation, and 25% to 45% have serious complications, such as bleeding, infection, or leaking of bile or pancreatic juices.
+An experienced surgeon should always perform this procedure.

 Liver transplantation.
-Complete removal of the liver (total hepatectomy) and bile ducts followed by transplantation of a donor liver has been used to treat this type of cancer.
-However, bile duct cancer tends to recur very quickly after transplantation, and this means that this procedure is very rarely used.
+Complete removal of the liver, called a total hepatectomy, and bile ducts followed by transplantation of a donor liver has been used to treat this type of cancer.
+However, bile duct cancer tends to recur very quickly after transplantation, so this procedure is very rarely used.

 Stent placement and surgical bypass